TheVoidLives/pl0/README.md

 Authors
 -------
-This assignment was authored by the following students:
+This page was authored by the following users:

-   - Manuel Govea (ma100985)
+   - MagoToon
-   - Christian Whitted (ch279244)
+   - TheVoidLives

 Overview
 --------